sfkonrad/Python_Code_Drills/02_Stu_ATM_User_Stories/Unsolved/ATM_User_Stories.md

 Create the following ATM user stories:

-* As a user of an ATM, I:
+* As a user of an ATM, I: need to find out the balance of my checking account so i can withdraw cash.

-* As a user of an ATM, I:
+* As a user of an ATM, I: need to secure access to my account to prevent unauthorized access to it.

-* As a user of an ATM, I:
+* As a user of an ATM, I: need deposits processed correctly so that my deposits are correct.

 * As a user of an ATM, I: